Bayer Commits $5.6 Billion to Glyphosate Alternatives Amid 13,000 Lawsuits Over the Weedkiller

 Bayer has struggled to cope with the negative sentiment that Monsanto has left in the minds of many people around the world.
 Last month, it hired law firm Sidley Austin LLP to investigate a surveillance project that the U.S. company launched against European reporters and policy makers.

-EU Registration
+EU registration

 Bayer and others that sell glyphosate-based products need another review in order to keep selling the chemical in the region after 2022.
 The last round was contentious, ending in a re-approval for just five years — compared with the usual 15 — in 2017.